Proudly serving all of Florida with offices in Tampa, Orlando, and Fort Myers

 Jay Silver

-Jay Silver is the founder and president of Helicon, Florida’s leading geotechnical construction company specializing in foundation repair, soil stabilization, deep foundations, and underpinning solutions.
+Jay Silver is the Founder and President of Helicon, Florida’s leading geotechnical construction company specializing in foundation repair, soil stabilization, deep foundations, and underpinning solutions.

-Under his leadership, Helicon has become one of Florida’s top foundation repair providers and a trusted partner for homeowners, builders, and contractors across Florida.
+Under his leadership, Helicon has become one of Florida’s top foundation repair providers and a trusted partner for homeowners, builders, and contractors across the state.
 Jay is recognized as an expert in geotechnical construction and is active in professional organizations advancing the industry.